Cook Islands Arrival Airport: Which Airport to Fly into the Cook Islands© CookIslandsPocketGuide.com

 The Arrival and Departure Processes at Rarotonga Airport

-Rarotonga International Airport goes through an Immigration, Customs and Biosecurity process for arrival flights, as well as an airport check-in and security process for departures.
+Rarotonga International Airport undergoes an Immigration, Customs, and Biosecurity process for arrival flights, as well as an airport check-in and security process for departures.

 Rarotonga Airport Arrival Process